ut666/LennoxThermoPi/README.md

 - humidity
 - satus (HEATING, COOLING, IDLE)

-Note you will need to create your own cookie.txt file using something like: https://addons.mozilla.org/en-us/firefox/addon/cookie-exporter/
+Note you will need to create your own cookie.txt file, to authenticate to the lennox dashboard of your thermostat.
+I used something like:
+https://addons.mozilla.org/en-us/firefox/addon/cookie-exporter/

 index.html

 This is a simple html page that uses the Google Graph API to allow you to do your plots.
-An example out from this page is shown in the Example.png
+An example from this page is shown in the Example.png